nesrak1/UABEA/readme.md

 ## UABEAvalonia

 Cross-platform Asset Bundle/Serialized File reader and writer.
-Originally based on [UABE](https://github.com/SeriousCache/UABE).
+Originally based on (but not a fork of) [UABE](https://github.com/SeriousCache/UABE).

 ## Extracting assets